H0MZ0/LIBFT/README.md

 Welcome to my **Libft** repo!
 This is where I tried to *recreate the C standard library from scratch*, because why not suffer a little? 😅

-This project is part of the **42 School curriculum**, and it’s all about building a custom, personal C library that I can use in future projects 💪
+This project is part of the **1337** (part of 42 School curriculum), and it’s all about building a custom, personal C library that I can use in future projects 💪

 ---